ilanRosenbaum/website/public/content/MiscHeadphonesNoHeadphones.md

 ## Terms

-**Headphones**: For the purposes of this study any personal audio output device, eg. earbuds, over ear headphones, on ear headphones, etc. will be referred to as “Headphones”.
+**Headphones**: For the purposes of this study any personal audio output device, eg. earbuds, over ear headphones, on ear headphones, etc. will be referred to as “Headphones.”

 ## Inclusion and Exclusion Criteria